All Power BI Plans & Pricing

 Power BI Pricing Overview

-Power BI has 3 pricing plans, including a free tier.
-Paid plans range from $0 to $20/user/month.
-The Free plan is free and is best for individual use.
-The Pro plan costs $10/user/month, best for teams.
-The Premium plan costs $20/user/month, best for enterprise.
+Power BI has 4 pricing plans, including a free tier.
+Paid plans range from $0 to $24/user/month.
+The Power BI Free plan is free and is best for individual exploration.
+The Power BI Pro plan costs $14/user/month, best for teams collaborating on dashboards.
+The Power BI Premium Per User plan costs $24/user/month, best for data professionals needing enterprise features.
+The Power BI Embedded plan requires contacting sales for a custom quote and is designed for isvs embedding analytics in applications.

 Power BI contracts auto-renew, with a Monthly or annual; no minimum term for monthly billing minimum commitment.